emmaevonk/SpatioFlow/docs/index.md

-# SpatioFlow
+# STAIA
-> *SpatioFlow is a functional API for spatial transcriptomics with its aim to lower the computational barrier in spatial transcriptomics analysis.
+> *STAIA is a functional API for spatial transcriptomics with its aim to lower the computational barrier in spatial transcriptomics analysis.
 The software is currently focused on Xeniumd data from 10X Genomics.*

 ## Highlights